-- Even brief incarceration without medication for OUD increases the risk of overdose immediately after release.
-The level of care a participant receives for treatment should match that person's severity of illness and functional - for treatment should match that person's severity of illness and functional level.
-A one-size-fits-all approach is not appropriate when determining the level of care for participants. - > The participant should not be placed in a residential setting if there is no clinical reason that requires a 24-hour setting (i.e., high potential for continuing use with imminent danger and toxic living environment).
+Even brief incarceration without medication for OUD increases the risk of overdose immediately after release.
+The level of care a participant receives for treatment should match that person's severity of illness and functional level.
+A one-size-fits-all approach is not appropriate when determining the level of care for participants.

+The participant should not be placed in a residential setting if there is no clinical reason that requires a 24-hour setting (i.e., high potential for continuing use with imminent danger and toxic living environment).